City Cast DC logo

 More than just a bar, Red Light has the best Detroit-style pizza in town.
 Their pastry chef spent years working to perfect the dough and it shows.

-This tiny pizza shop doesn't take reservations and makes everything from scratch, including their own bacon.
+This tiny pizza shop makes everything from scratch, including their own bacon.
 Ann recommends the Hot Mess with jalapeños, house-cured bacon, and caramelized onions.

 🎧 Listen to all our underrated restaurant suggestions on City Cast DC.